 Buy Something Small

-When you feel the need to treat yourself, don’t think you don’t have to spend any money at all.
+When you feel the need to treat yourself, don’t think that you don’t have to spend any money at all.
 There are plenty of things that you can think of that are small, but would bring you great satisfaction and joy from their purchase.

 For me, it would be something like a nice set of Writing Pens or maybe a bar of chocolate that wouldn’t fit into my normal grocery budget.
 Perhaps something for my kitchen that isn’t an absolute must but would be something that I would really enjoy and get a lot of use of, like a new Rada Knife.

 If this works for you, try and make a little bit of room in your budget for “splurge money”.
-Maybe this would just be $10 per month for you, but even on that amount you could treat yourself to a fancy chocolate bar every week of the month!
+Maybe this would just be $10 per month for you, but even on that amount, you could treat yourself to a fancy chocolate bar every week of the month!

 Have a Chill Day